proxin187/nsh/README.md

 ## Description
 ---
-The N shell is focusing on performance and simplicity while still being useful.
+The N shell is focusing on performance and simplicity while still being useful. nsh is shipped with a custom implementation of readline and auto completion.

 ## Roadmap
 ---
 - [x] Easy Configuration (~/.config/nsh/conf.nsh)
 - [x] Environment variable integration
-- [x] Configuration trough builtin keywords
+- [ ] Signal handling

 ## Installation
 ---